Sudanese nomadic conflicts: December

-At least 37 people were killed in the second week of December 2011 in a series of raids carried out by the Murle on the Nuer.
-The next week further raids occurred on people living near Kapat with Jonglei State governor Kuol Manyang stating "the Murle came... they killed two of the cattle rearers, wounded one and took the cattle".
-The UN peacekeeping force warned that increasing levels of violence were threatening the nation of South Sudan and urged the resumption of peace talks.
+In the second week of December 2011, at least 37 people were killed in a series of raids carried out by the Murle against the Nuer.
+The following week, two cattle herders were killed, one wounded, and livestock stolen.
+The United Nations peacekeeping force warned that escalating violence was threatening the stability of South Sudan and urged the resumption of peace talks.

-Youths from the Lou Nuer tribe carried out a retaliatory attack against the Murle in Linkuangol, Pibor county on 23 December 2011.
+On 23 December, youths from the Lou Nuer tribe launched a retaliatory attack against the Murle in Linkuangol, Pibor County.
 Official reports place the toll at 24 killed and at least five wounded, though a member of vice-president Riek Machar's staff placed the number at 40 killed and reporting seeing bodies lying in the streets of the town.
 There were also reports of buildings set on fire.
 Machar visited Linkuangol to urge the 9,000 Lou Nuer in the area to return home and cease their attacks.
 The Lou Nuer stated that they were acting because the government had failed to stop the violence and that they intended to capture the Murle's county headquarters at Pibor and disarm the tribe.
 Later hospital figures put the number of injured Murle tribesmen at 88 with Juba hospital's emergency wards at full capacity as a result.
 More than 20,000 people fled Linkuangol due to the violence.

 The Lou Nuer claimed the action was in retaliation for a Murle attack in August which left 700 Nuer dead in Uror county.
 The August action is thought to have caused the deaths of 861 people with 8,000 houses burnt and 38,000 cattle stolen.
 The Lou Nuer claim the intention of their December attacks is to find 180 Lou Nuer children they claim were abducted by the Murle in August.

 The United Nations Mission in South Sudan (UNMISS) reacted by deploying a battalion of peacekeepers to Pibor where 6,000 armed youths were said to be headed to attack the Murle there.
 UN Secretary-General Ban Ki-moon voiced deep concern over the hostilities and urged for an end to the violence.
 The South Sudanese government also deployed a battalion of army personnel to Pibor where they have taken up positions on the outskirts of town to dissuade any attack.
 The UN said it was hindered by poor infrastructure and that the only means of entering Pibor at present was by air.
 It had taken a day and a half to transfer just two armoured personnel carriers to the town and a convoy of reinforcements sent by truck was forced to turn back due to poor road conditions.
 The UN is hindered by having no military aircraft and being forced to rely on civilian helicopters.